 - In the meantime, prepare the wraps.
 Spread 2 tablespoons of goat cheese on each whole wheat wrap and top with 2 tablespoons pesto.

 - Place a layer of spinach on each wrap and then top with the roasted veggies.
 Add any additional fresh veggies, roll up and enjoy!

 The recipe makes 2-3 wraps, depending on the size of wrap you choose and how full you stuff it.

 You can switch up the veggies and use your favorites.
 Just be sure to slice or chop them to about the same time so they all roast in the oven in the same amount of time.

 If you are prepping this ahead, I’d suggest cooling the zucchini slices on paper towels.
 They are very watery and you don’t want everything getting soggy.

 I’ve eaten this as a cold wrap with the leftovers and that was yummy.
-You can also make the entire wrap and then microwave it for 30-45 seconds to warm it up.
-Or just warm up the veggies in the microwave (or a toaster oven) and then assemble your wrap.
+You can also make the entire wrap ahead of time and then microwave it for 30-45 seconds to warm it up.
+Or just roast the veggies ahead of time and warm them up in the microwave (or a toaster oven) and then assemble your wrap.

 Amount Per Serving: Calories: 750Total Fat: 54gSaturated Fat: 13gCholesterol: 20mgSodium: 1189mgFiber: 9gSugar: 8gProtein: 22g